adaptlearning/adapt-contrib-assessment/README.md

 >Blocks inside an assessment article must contain a question.
 Any blocks containing only presentation components will not be rendered when the article is restored.

-[Visit the **Assessment** wiki](https://github.com/adaptlearning/adapt-contrib-assessment/wiki) for more information about its functionality and for explanations of key properties.
+[Visit the **Assessment** wiki](https://github.com/adaptlearning/adapt-contrib-assessment/wiki) for explanations of key properties and for more information about its functionality such as [restoring state upon revisit](https://github.com/adaptlearning/adapt-contrib-assessment/wiki/Restore-assessment-state).

 ##Installation